You are at the top of the page

 Discover a historic gem in Royal Hillsborough, County Down

 Explore Hillsborough Castle and Gardens, a grand Georgian estate and royal residence in Northern Ireland, just 20 minutes outside Belfast.
-The Castle welcomes you to delve into the heart of British and Irish history where pivotal moments and diplomatic efforts have taken place.
-Set in 100 picturesque acres, the grounds are perfect for relaxed walks and family outings.
-Join a tour through the elegant State Rooms still in use today, and savour locally sourced food and drink in our cosy café.
+With 100 picturesque acres where pivotal moments in British and Irish history took place, explore ornamental grounds, peaceful woodland, meandering waterways and picturesque glens.
+Enjoy a relaxed walk, run free on the play trail, and savour locally sourced food and drink in our cosy café.

 Highlights